highcharts/node-export-server/README.md

 When enabled, a WebSocket connection will be established on Export Server startup.
 The WebSocket server to which the connection is made must also be configured.
 The authorization process is completed by sending a JWT generated based on a secret that must also be set on the WebSocket server side.

 Once the connection is established, the chart data from each request to the Export Server is passed to the telemetry module, which filters the data based on a JSON file that specifies which data needs to be sent.
 This file can be found under `./lib/schemas/telemetry.json` and can be modified as needed, but the proposed structure must be maintained.
+It is also possible to send the entire object of chart options by setting the `gatherAllOptions` option to **true**.

 Data processed in this way is saved in an object that collects information about requests for a certain period and is batch sent to the WebSocket server at specified intervals.